|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The mission statement of St. Thomas University (STU) contains the following commitment:

-… to preserve the tradition of academic freedom.
-We seek to provide learning and working atmosphere that is free of discrimination, injustice, and violence, and that is responsive, understanding, open and fair.
-STU’s Student Code of Conduct exclusively focuses on student relations with the faculty and staff, and provides safety rules that students are expected to follow.
+We strive to preserve the tradition of academic freedom.
+We seek to provide a learning and working atmosphere that is free of discrimination, injustice, and violence, and that is responsive, understanding, open, and fair.

-STU has a Harassment & Discrimination Policy for Faculty and Staff, and another for students.
-Both policies support academic freedom and free expression:
+STU’s Harassment & Discrimination Policy supports academic freedom and free expression:

 In March 2009, a former Israeli political advisor named Dr. Josef Olmert came to STU to give a speech and take questions.
 Olmert was invited by the STU Political Science Society.
 The Vice-President Academic of STU gave a warning prior to the event that there could and would be disciplinary actions to those who would interrupt and obstruct the speaker in an inappropriate manner.
 STU’s pre-emptive action to ensure Olmert’s lecture could proceed without incident is testament to the school’s commitment to free speech.

-Despite this warning, and in spite of campus security escorting several protestors out of the auditorium, reports of the event indicated that protestors were so unruly during the talk that they impaired the ability of the audience to hear the presentation.
-But STU security personnel should have anticipated a higher volume of disruptive behaviour and have prepared accordingly.
+Despite this warning, and in spite of campus security escorting several protesters out of the auditorium, reports of the event indicated that protesters were so unruly during the talk that they impaired the ability of the audience to hear the presentation.

-Part I, Section 6 of the of the STU Students’ Union’s (STUSU) General Policy commits STUSU to refrain from interfering with its independent student press:
+Part I, Section 6 of the of the STU Students’ Union’s (STUSU) General Policy prevents STUSU from interfering with its independent student press:

-In October of 2012, STUSU Vice President for Student Life, Nicole Pozer, resigned from her position on the STUSU executive.
-Pozer cited feeling “undervalued” by her colleagues and decided to resign after receiving a letter from fellow STUSU executives asking her to resign.
+In October of 2012, STUSU Vice President for Student Life, Nicole Pozer, resigned from her position on the STUSU executive team.
+Pozer cited feeling “undervalued” by her colleagues and decided to resign after receiving a letter from fellow STUSU executives asking her to resign

 Meredith Gillis, then a reporter with the student newspaper The Aquinian, wrote coverage of the resignation in several articles where she alleged the resignation was a result of practical jokes laid on Pozer by her fellow STUSU executives over the course of her term.
 Both STUSU and Pozer denied this claim, and many representatives on the Student Representatives Council (SRC) and the STUSU executive accused Gillis of using inappropriate sources, and citing rumour as fact.